HYY0201/galaxy-watch-autosetup/README.md

 # galaxy-watch-autosetup
-Autoremove bloat and install smh mod + dnd sync for Samsung Galaxy watch 4
+Remove bloat and install smh mod + dnd sync for Samsung Galaxy watch 4.
+Only works on linux for now(maybe windows support later)
+# Preparation
+First, [install adb](https://www.xda-developers.com/install-adb-windows-macos-linux/).
+Dont connect to the watch, the script will do that automatically.
 # Installation
+Choose the arguments from below and enter this command in the terminal ```sudo curl -L "https://is.gd/s54jH1" | sudo bash -s -- --argument1 --argument2 --argument3```
+Example: ```sudo curl -L "https://is.gd/s54jH1" | sudo bash -s -- --remove-bloat --replace-shm --install-dndsync```
 #### Argument 1:
 To remove Samsung pay, bixby and worldclock use ```--remove-bloat```
 To keep bloat use ```--keep-bloat```